Ashes and Stones

 It’s summer.
 I stand where perhaps Ellen stood, in this ground thick with new thistle and long grass.
 She would have ken this coast in all weathers: in the summer when it was as gentle as a lake and in the winter, with the high winds and stinging salt spray.’

-Ashes and Stones is a moving and personal journey, along rugged coasts and through remote villages and modern cities, in search of the traces of those accused of witchcraft in seventeenth-century Scotland.
-We visit modern memorials, roadside shrines and standing stones, and roam among forests and hedge mazes, folk lore and political fantasies.
+Ashes and Stones is a personal journey, along rugged coasts and through remote villages and modern cities, in search of the traces of those accused of witchcraft in seventeenth-century Scotland.
+We visit modern memorials, roadside shrines and standing stones, and roam among forests and hedge mazes, folklore and political fantasies.
 From fairy hills to forgotten caves, we explore a spellbound landscape.

 …atmospheric, scholarly – and gripping – Ashes & Stones… gives life to many of the women burned as witches in Scotland.
 Shocking and important – it made me realise this hasn’t been done before, nor have I questioned why until now.